phoenixframework/phoenix/deployment/E_heroku.md

 To https://git.heroku.com/mysterious-meadow-6277.git
 ```

-You should force heroku rebuild all your application, for this, you must add elixir_buildpack.config in your root application folder with this content:
+This has to do with stale dependencies which are not getting recompiled properly.
+It's possible to force Heroku to recompile all dependencies on each deploy, which should fix this problem.
+The way to do it is to add a new file called `elixir_buildpack.config` at the root of the application.
+The file should contain this line:

 ```
 always_rebuild=true
 ```

-Commit this and try to push again to Heroku
+Commit this file to the repository and try to push again to Heroku.